-The Clemson University Faculty Manual in Part IV-D requires that every tenure-track faculty member undergo a faculty review of progress towards tenure and promotion.
-Fulfilling that requirement, tenure track faculty in each of the program areas shall be reviewed annually by the Department's Tenure and Promotion Review Committee.
+The Clemson University Faculty Manual requires that every tenure-track faculty member undergo a faculty review of progress towards tenure and promotion.
+Fulfilling that requirement, tenure track faculty in the department shall be reviewed annually by the Tenure and Promotion Review Committee.
 The annual review is based on information provided by the faculty member.
-In promotion and tenure decisions, the committee receives input from the College's faculty, graduates, and others having input into the decision and in each case prepares a formal recommendation that is submitted to the Department Chair.
-The Department Chair, in turn, reviews the applicant's submission material and makes a separate recommendation to the Dean of the College.
+In promotion and tenure decisions, the committee receives input from the College's faculty, graduates, and others having input into the decision and in each case prepares a formal recommendation that is submitted to the Chair.
+The Chair, in turn, reviews the applicant's submission material and makes a separate recommendation to the Dean of the College.
 The College Dean combines all the material, including his/her own summation recommendation, and forwards the package to the Provost.

-Both the Department Chair and the Dean of the College will review the candidate's professional portfolio and the recommendation of the Tenure and Promotion Review Committee before completing their own written review.
+The Dean of the College will review the candidate's professional portfolio, the chair's recommendation, and the recommendation of the Tenure and Promotion Review Committee before completing his/her own written review.
 Reference may be made to the material forwarded.
 On the other hand, their written recommendation may be based on their own unique perspectives and experiences of the candidate in addition to the document prepared by the Tenure and Promotion Review Committee or the scholarly/professional portfolio.
-The Department Chair must provide results of the evaluation and rationale including letters from the Tenure and Promotion Review Committee, Chair, and Dean.
+The Department Chair must provide results of his/her evaluation and rationale including letters separately from the Tenure and Promotion Review Committee recommendation, for consideration by the Dean.

-It is the responsibility of the Faculty of the Department to define the requirements for reappointment, tenure and promotion for the Department Tenure and Promotion Review Committee.
+It is the responsibility of the Faculty of the Department of Landscape Architecture to define the requirements for reappointment, tenure and promotion for the Tenure and Promotion Review Committee.
 The annual review process allows the individual faculty member an opportunity for regular input and review.
 The fact that the faculty member receives not only the decision (to reappoint or not to reappoint) but also the rationale behind the decision should provide the candidate guidance and act (along with the annual performance evaluation) as a road map for improvement.